-Driving with new tires with 12/32 tread depth, the performance in wet conditions was fabulous with or without stuff putting on the trunk.
-However, when we drive with half the tread depth of this tire, the performance was immensely changed, which was also complained by other drivers as well.
+Driving with new tires with 12/32 tread depth, the performance in wet conditions was fabulous, with or without stuff put on the trunk.
+However, when we drove with half the tread depth of this tire, the performance was immensely changed, which was also complained by other drivers as well.

 With new tires, the grip and traction were proper, the response was accurate, and balance and stability were great as well.
 The hydroplaning was never an issue with the new tires.
-For around 40K miles this type of performance is expected to achieve with this tire.
+For around 40K miles, this type of performance is expected to be achieved with this tire.

 To avoid this, driving at a slower pace and with low weight can help, but what is the purpose of buying a commercial tire if it can not handle the weight after certain miles?

 That is why if you have to face wet conditions more often, then go with Defender LTX M/S or Continental Tire, which has better all-season performance.

 This is not an all-terrain tire, that’s why expecting more than a fair ride will dissatisfy you in off-road conditions.

 It is a proper tire to drive on mud, dirt, gravel, and rocky roads.
 It will be more than enough to carry the load and cross any off-road situation without sticking anywhere.
 Other than that, this tire won’t help you.